show line numbers python -m oneliner -ne '"%5d: %s" % (NR, _)' < input.txt # convert unix timestamp to something more human readable date +%s | pyl -j ' => ' -line '_, datetime.datetime.fromtimestamp(int(_))' # 1355256353 => 2012-12-11 22:05:53 # triple space a file pyl -ne 'line + "\n"*2' < input.t

 $_ last input line $. current input line number $~ the match object returned by the last successful pattern match $& the string matched by last successful pattern match $3 the string matched by the 3rd group of the last successful pattern match $* sys.argv $> sys.stdout (default output file) $< sys.stdint (default input file) $; input field separator (default value to str.split()) $/ record separator (os.linesep) $$ os.getpid()

 Lack of a flexible command line import mechanism.
 For example, Perl has the

 perl -MDigest::MD5=md5_hex => from Digest::MD5 import md5_hex perl -MDigest::MD5 => import Digest::MD5

 While CPython interpreter has the

 -mswitch, it is not suitable for the task at hand.
 For example, the following one-liner will run random’s test suite, instead of printing a random number:

 python -m random -c "print(random.randint(10))"

 All these points add up to the verbosity of Python one-liners.
-For example:
+The following example demonstrates this point: